-You can use abrasive masonry blades to cut concrete, but they dull very quickly.
-Sure, they are a lot cheaper to buy than other specialist blades, but the end result will be that you spend as much replacing these blades as you do on one designed for the task.
+You can use abrasive masonry blades to cut concrete, but they will dull very quickly.
+They may be cheaper to buy than specialist blades but you will likely end up spending more to replace these blades than if you simply buy one designed for the specific task.

-Diamond blades have no teeth and come in segmented or continuous rim varieties.
+Diamond blades have no teeth and are available in segmented or continuous-rim varieties.
 They have a diamond grit coating around the cutting rim of the blade that is extremely hard-wearing and resistant to high temperatures.
-They outlast abrasive blades but cost considerably more.
+They will outlast abrasive blades but also cost significantly more.

 Dry Cutting Diamond Blade

-These are typically the segmented variety to help scoop out the debris as the blade cuts.
-It keeps them cool and eases the passage of the blade through the concrete.
-Because they are dry cutting blades, you should expect a lot of dust.
-You will need to seal the room with duct tape if you are using this tool indoors.
+Dry-cutting diamond blades are typically segmented to help scoop out debris as the blade cuts.
+It keeps them cool and helps the blade pass through the concrete more smoothly.
+As they are dry-cutting blades, expect a lot of dust to be released.
+If you are using these blades indoors, you will need to wear a protective mask and seal the room with duct tape to prevent dust from escaping.

 Wet Cutting Diamond Blade

-These typically have a continuous rim and stay cool with a stream of water.
-This lubrication helps to wash away the debris and ease the blade through the material.
-These wet blades create less dust, but you do need a saw that distributes water.
-Alternatively, you could get someone to stand over you with a hose to direct the water.
+Wet-cutting diamond blades typically have a continuous rim and are kept cool with a stream of water.
+This lubrication helps wash away any debris and ease the blade through the material.
+Wet blades release less dust but you will need a saw that distributes water or an assistant to pour or spray water onto the concrete as you cut it.

 How to Cut Concrete With a Saw